ocaml/dune/doc/dune-files.rst

 Preprocessing with actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-``<action>`` uses the same DSL as described in the `User actions`_ section, and
+``<action>`` uses the same DSL as described in the `User actions`_
-for the same reason given in that section, it will be executed from the root of
+section, and for the same reason given in that section, it will be
-the current build context.
-It is expected to be an action that reads the file
+executed from the root of the current build context.
+It is expected to
-given as only dependency and outputs the preprocessed file on its standard
+be an action that reads the file given as only dependency named
-output.
+``input-file`` and outputs the preprocessed file on its standard output.

 More precisely, ``(preprocess (action <action>))`` acts as if
 you had setup a rule for every file of the form: